 If you’re curious about dog breeding, French Bulldogs are some of the most interesting to look at.
-Many breeders have been criticized for breeding these dogs because their health makes it difficult to conceive and give birth naturally.
-Like all dogs, French Bulldogs are pregnant for about 58–63 days, but their journey at every step can look a little different.
+Many breeders have been criticized for breeding these dogs because their anatomy makes it difficult for them to give birth naturally.
+Like all dog breeds, French Bulldogs are pregnant for about 58–63 days, but their journey at every step can look a little different.
 Here’s what it looks like for a French Bulldog.

 How Are French Bulldogs Bred?

 Before breeding even starts, many French Bulldogs get a genetic screen.
 Genetic tests help breeders make sure they aren’t passing on any avoidable diseases and make the breed healthier.
 They’re becoming more common in all breeds, but they’re especially important in French Bulldogs because breeding and caring for a pregnant Frenchie is a big investment.

 If the genetic tests come back clear, the breeder will wait until a dog is in oestrus, also known as being in heat.
 This is the part of a dog’s cycle when she’s ready for breeding and can become pregnant.
 Some French Bulldog females are placed with a stud when they’re in heat so they can mate.
 On other occasions, breeders may decide to use artificial insemination.
 Semen from the chosen dog can be shipped from anywhere in the world to fertilize the female and get the desired puppies.
 Image Credit: Mylene2401, Pixabay